Rufus Wainwright: 1995-1999: Rise to fame, debut album

-Poses and struggle with addiction
+2000-2006: Poses and Want

 Wainwright lived in the Chelsea Hotel in New York City for six months, during which he wrote most of his second album.
 On June 5, 2001, Wainwright's second album, Poses, was released to critical acclaim but limited sales.
 The album ranked No. 117 on the Billboard 200 and No. 1 on the Top Heatseekers chart.
 Poses won a GLAAD Media Award for Outstanding Music Album and a Juno Award for Best Alternative Album, and was nominated by the Juno Awards for Best Songwriter ("Poses" / "Cigarettes and Chocolate Milk" / "Grey Gardens").
 From 2001 to 2004, he toured with Tori Amos, Sting, Ben Folds, and Guster, as well as headlining the 2001 and 2002 tour in support of the album.

 Wainwright became addicted to crystal meth in the early 2000s and temporarily lost his vision.
 His addiction reached its peak in 2002, during what he described as "the most surreal week of my life".
 During that week, he played a cameo role in the UK comedy television program Absolutely Fabulous, spent several nights partying with George W. Bush's daughter Barbara, enjoyed a "debauched evening" with his mother and Marianne Faithfull, sang with Anohni of Antony and the Johnsons for Zaldy's spring 2003 collection, and experienced recurring hallucinations of his father throughout.
 He decided after that he "was either going to rehab or I was going to live with my father.
 I knew I needed an asshole to yell at me, and I felt he fitted the bill."
 He subsequently spent a month in a rehab facility in Minnesota.